 For a more cinematic look, open up the distance between background (or foreground) objects and your subject.
 You can then do a rack-focus from a foreground object to your subject.

 Depth of field and aperture go hand in hand.
 As the aperture in a camera lens increases (i.e. the f-stop number decreases), the shallower the depth of field will become.
 In other words, as you open your aperture, more of your background goes out of focus.

-So for landscape shots, where you want a deeper depth of field, you would select a higher f-stop or smaller aperture.
-But if you want a shallow depth of field, you would select a lower f-stop on the lens.
+For landscape shots, where you want a deeper depth of field, you would select a higher f-stop or smaller aperture.
+But if you want a shallow depth of field, you will select a lower f-stop on the lens.